sgeevar/health-score-calculator/README.md

 org.json : Provides JSON encoders/decoders in Java

 How would you improve your code for performance?
+1. Process multiple files in parallel and aggregate summaries.

 What code would you refactor for readability and maintainability?
 1. Make Metrics loosely coupled with RepoSummery